 As our simple example illustrates, efficient allocations depend on the entire history of shocks, not a subset.
 We now turn to the general case where $\alpha < 1$ and thus crowding out occurs.
 We denote a history of shocks by $A^t = (A_0, \ldots, A_t)$ and aggregate consumption at any date event A^t by $C(A^t)$.
-In Proposition 1, proved in Appendix A, we characterize, for CRRA utility, the set of efficient allocations and their decentralization via tax-transfer policy.
+In Proposition 1, stated below and proved in appendix A, we characterize, for CRRA utility, the set of efficient allocations and their decentralization via tax-transfer policy.
+Proposition 1 states that efficiency entails the choice of a date-specific, but not state-specific linear sharing rule for aggregate consumption.15 To be precise, let λ_t reference the share of aggregate consumption consumed by the young at time t.
+Then the sequence of these shares can be chosen to achieve a Pareto improvement relative to laisser faire.
+There is a continuum of efficient Pareto improvements.
+For example, all efficiency gains can be arbitrarily allocated to initial young and future generations.
+Thus, this formal characterization of Pareto efficient allocations does not militate toward favoring the initial elderly.
+The transfers required to achieve such allocations are, in general, bilateral and highly state dependent even if the risk-free rate is negative.
+As we show numerically, these insights extend to realistically calibrated models with recursive utility.